-The duration, magnitude and timing of rainfall during the wet season is likely to impact on the overall biomass of species like Grey Mackerel that are dependent on estuaries and coastal bays waters for breeding and feeding.
-A widespread reduction in the average rainfall in the GoC region in 2013 through to 2015 is thought to have affected the abundance of a number of commercially important species, including Grey Mackerel.
-This is because lower than average rainfall in the southern GoC results in decreased freshwater flows, turbidity and primary productivity in near shore areas, which are critical for larval survival and juvenile/adult feeding of Grey Mackerel.
-A link has been established for other tropical species, such as Barramundi between higher levels of recruitment (and subsequent harvest levels) with higher than average rainfall during the wet season.
+The duration, magnitude and timing of rainfall during the wet season are likely to impact on the overall biomass of species like Grey Mackerel that depend on estuaries and coastal bays' waters for breeding and feeding12.
+A widespread reduction in the average rainfall in the GoC region in 2013 to 2015 is thought to have affected the abundance of several important species, including Grey Mackerel.
+This is because lower than average rainfall in the southern GoC results in decreased freshwater flows, turbidity and primary productivity in near-shore areas, which are critical for larval survival and juvenile/adult feeding of Grey Mackerel.
+A link between higher levels of recruitment (and subsequent harvest levels) with higher than average rainfall during the wet season has been established for other tropical species, such as Barramundi^{12,13}.
+There was above average rainfall in most river catchments in the NT in late 2016, suggesting good recruitment in 2017.